k8s-docs/prometheus-docs/content/docs/guides/go-application.md

 ---
-title: Instrumenting a Go application
+title: 插装一个Go应用程序
+linkTitle: Go应用
 ---

-# Instrumenting a Go application for Prometheus

 Prometheus has an official [Go client library](https://github.com/prometheus/client_golang) that you can use to instrument Go applications.
 In this guide, we'll create a simple Go application that exposes Prometheus metrics via HTTP.

 NOTE: For comprehensive API documentation, see the [GoDoc](https://godoc.org/github.com/prometheus/client_golang) for Prometheus' various Go libraries.

-## Installation
+## 安装

 You can install the `prometheus`, `promauto`, and `promhttp` libraries necessary for the guide using [`go get`](https://golang.org/doc/articles/go_command.html):